 Nonetheless, more still needs to be done.
 The European elections showed us how important the environmental and social issues are for citizens today.
 A comprehensive and inclusive plan at European level, a Green New Deal for Europe, is needed in order to involve all levels of government to make the Sustainable Development Goals a reality.

-The Progressive Lab will be followed by a workshop organised by the Party of European Socialists the day after, Thursday 1 August from 10:00 to 11:30, entitled “Just transition: from European ambition to local change”.
-Drawing from the conclusions of the Lab, the workshop aims at developing a “Call to action” to discuss local challenges, develop new solutions and measures to achieve those solutions.
-Speakers will be Evin Icir, Member of the European Parliament from Sweden, and Kata Tüttő, member of the PES Group and local councillor from Budapest.
-The moderator will be Julian Muhs, Party of European Socialists Adviser.
+The Progressive Lab was followed by a workshop organised by the Party of European Socialists on Thursday 1 August from 10:00 to 11:30, entitled “Just transition: from European ambition to local change”.
+Drawing from the conclusions of the Lab, the workshop aimed at developing a “Call to action” to discuss local challenges, develop new solutions and measures to achieve those solutions.
+Speakers included Evin Icir, Member of the European Parliament from Sweden, and Kata Tüttő, member of the PES Group and local councillor from Budapest.
+The moderator was Julian Muhs, Party of European Socialists Adviser.

-These events will take place at the Young European Socialists Summer Camp, in Bulgaria.
+These events took place at the Young European Socialists Summer Camp, in Bulgaria.

 Photo credit: Unsplash / Markus Spiske

 Sanchia Alasia is a Labour Councillor for Alibon Ward in Barking and Dagenham and a specialist in equality and diversity.
 Sanchia was one of the Labour Party candidates for the European elections in 2014 and 2019 in the London region.
 She also served as Mayor of the London Borough of Barking and Dagenham from May 2018 to May 2019.
 She has been a member of the European Committee of the Regions since 2015.